thednp/kute.js/README.md

 # CDN
 Thanks to jsdelivr, we have CDN link <a target="_blank" href="http://www.jsdelivr.com/#!kute.js">here</a>.

+# Demo
+For documentation, examples and other cool tips, check the <a href="http://thednp.github.io/kute.js/">demo</a>.

 # NPM/Bower
 You can install this through NPM or bower respectively:
 ```